alisson-gomesc/jkniv/jkniv/jkniv-whinstone/src/site/content/markdown/index.md

 The `whinstone` approach keep the power of database query language and you java code become more maintainable naturally.

-These queries make the same for Cassandra NoSQL and a SQL with PARTITION BY:
+These queries make the same for NoSQL Cassandra and a Relation Database SQL with PARTITION BY:

     // cassandra query (Partition key -> acct_id, event, evt_date)
     SELECT acct_id, event, evt_date, tag_code FROM TRACKABLE_DATA PER PARTITION LIMIT 1;